andreashuber69/net-worth-desktop/README.md

 ![Screenshot](doc/screenshot.png)

 In the toolbar on the left there's a menu with the usual suspects **New**, **Open...**, **Save**, **Save As...** and **About**.
-On the right, you'll find a button to add a new asset and controls to change the asset grouping and the valuation currency.
+On the right, you'll find buttons to add a new asset and refresh as well as controls to change the asset grouping and the valuation currency.

 In the table, clicking on a row representing an asset group will expand/collapse it.
 For example, in the screenshot above, the **Silver** group is expanded, such that the grouped assets become visible.
 Individual assets can be edited